The new EP Library Catalogue allows you to search the EP collection for:

 - EPRS and Policy Department publications

-Abstract by the author: This paper discusses the way the European Union (EU) needs to adapt its economic diplomacy toolbox to tackle current challenges pertaining to the Russian war on Ukraine.
+Abstract: This paper discusses the way the European Union (EU) needs to adapt its economic diplomacy toolbox to tackle current challenges pertaining to the Russian war on Ukraine.
 It investigates the way in which the EU has developed its economic diplomacy in Ukraine, focusing on the scope of this diplomacy and its efficacy in responding to Russia's assertiveness and, ultimately, to Russia's aggression.
 The research identifies those initiatives that may be part of the priority toolkit used for sustaining the EU's strategic goals in Ukraine and beyond, considering the evolving global economic environment.
 The paper concludes with a comprehensive listing of the EU's challenges and opportunities for further developing its economic diplomacy, including as a solution or a response to the Ukrainian reconstruction needs.

-Abstract by the author: The European Union's (EU) external governance enjoys significant attention in the literature.
+Abstract: The European Union's (EU) external governance enjoys significant attention in the literature.
 Yet its outcomes are usually assessed with reference to strategic documents or scholars' self-designed criteria.
 This article contributes to the ongoing debate with a discourse analysis focusing on the perceptions of anti-corruption reform outcomes in Ukraine by actors on different levels in the EU.
 Simultaneously, structural factors are incorporated into the analysis.
 It demonstrates that although constant progress is officially proclaimed by the EU, even technical advisers disagree on how success in this crucial domain is understood and how to measure it.
 High-level representatives face a balancing act between conditionality demands, sovereignty limitations and geopolitical considerations.
 This explains the official signalling by the EU and the development of its rule-of-law reform conditionality.
 The outcome is a potential state of moral hazard and raise the question whether EU external governance has not become a victim of its ‘own success’.

-Abstract by the author: This paper looks at the way the European Union has shifted its policymaking process to adapt to the crisis situation in Ukraine and how this serves the EUs goal of increasing its geopolitical power, becoming a global geopolitical actor.
+Abstract: This paper looks at the way the European Union has shifted its policymaking process to adapt to the crisis situation in Ukraine and how this serves the EUs goal of increasing its geopolitical power, becoming a global geopolitical actor.
 Looking at the specific geopolitical dimensions, the paper argues that the EU has upgraded its geopolitical posture, through cohesive policies taken against the aggressor.
 Following close monitoring of the EU working sessions and the flow of news, and considering focused interviews on the future of the EU, given the current events, this research brings forth two main scenarios for the EU, commenting on the potential risks for the blocs unity considering the Russian aggression in Ukraine and beyond.

-Abstract by the author: This article analyses the evolving nature of the strategic relationship between Ukraine and the EU since the onset of the second decade of the 21st century.
+Abstract: This article analyses the evolving nature of the strategic relationship between Ukraine and the EU since the onset of the second decade of the 21st century.
 The author aims to show that, although the two sides have for years been elevating their ties through the neighbourhood policy and the Eastern Partnership strategic initiative, Kyiv's ultimate ambition has always been focused on securing the EU membership perspective.
 The author considers the Ukrainian EU membership request precarious due to the Union's concerns over stability, Kyiv's territorial integrity problems and the ongoing war, the unfavourable impact for the current membership candidates, but also since such a request sets a precedent for the other eastern partners.
 To explicate the abovementioned aspects, the author primarily uses the historical method and the document analysis, to clarify in greater detail the chief political events which have gradually led towards the current state.
 Research conclusions point out that, despite Ukraine's right to apply for EU membership, such a request is unlikely to result in a speedy accession, due to a variety of abovementioned aspects, coupled with a complicated decision-making process in the Union in that regard.
 In spite of that, the EU intends to continue supporting Ukraine as a strategic partner in a variety of domains, including also an indirect aid in combating the Russian military incursion.
 The author finds that the EU?s response to the membership application will have extensive ramifications not only on the two parties? relations, but also on the enlargement policy and the Eastern Partnership domain.

-Abstract by the authors: Russia's February 2022 invasion of Ukraine has upended Europe's security order, with many observers calling it a turning point for the European Union.
+Abstract: Russia's February 2022 invasion of Ukraine has upended Europe's security order, with many observers calling it a turning point for the European Union.
 This article contends, however, that the EU's response has been less a turning point and more of an epiphany, providing a reality check for the EU and its member states about how far European foreign policy cooperation has evolved in recent decades.
 It suggests that an understanding of the EU's response to Russia's invasion of Ukraine requires consideration of the member states' foreign policy co-operation, which has intensified over the past half-century, and its underpinning norm which we term a ‘collective European responsibility to act’.
 In emphasizing this norm, we identify core ideas about the functioning of collective European foreign policy.
 We re-examine three key preoccupations of the EU foreign policy-making practice and assessment through the lens of the collective European responsibility to act and show how it enables a different and novel re-reading of the added value of EU foreign policy cooperation.
 The EU's response to Russia's invasion of Ukraine thus serves as a timely focusing event that demands a rethink of the premises that have underpinned our analysis and understanding of collective European foreign policy-making over decades.

-Abstract by the authors: The Russian–Ukrainian war is transforming world institutions, including NATO.
+Abstract: The Russian–Ukrainian war is transforming world institutions, including NATO.
 The partnership and cooperative security policy, enshrined in NATO’s previous concept, was defined by a sustainable world order and international law.
 The war in Ukraine demonstrated the incompetence of major world security institutions and defined the challenges of their rapid transformation to effective reformatting.
 NATO, which has a new format for the organization’s development after the Ramstein meeting on April 26, 2022, actively joined this process.
 At the same time, the contemporary resolution of war and peace issues requires a transition from the concept of “peace agenda” to that of peace engineering.
 NATO’s peacemaking capabilities in resetting the interaction and transformation of U.N. peacekeeping determine the transition from nonsystemic peacemaking activities to the formation of a peace engineering program environment, which consists of the political-military, diplomatic, political and economic, logistical, social and humanitarian, and environmental and technogenic environments.

 Abstract by the author: In this essay, I discuss some of the dominant ways of reasoning Russia's invasion of Ukraine.
 First, I examine the duality of the contemporary geopolitical condition, and the ways in which the invasion is understood to challenge the global liberalist project premised on economic competition rather than territorial contestation.
 Second, I briefly scrutinize the realist mode of explaining and understanding the Russian invasion and its problematic tenets from the perspective of small states.
 I argue that the liberalist and realist framings of world politics are, at their heart, reasonably similar.
 Both share and articulate a belief that there is a coherent geopolitical global order, and that it is the duty of powerful states to maintain and enforce that order.